 Peter’s full list of works is as follows: Mercy of the lord; Almondbury Manor Court Rolls Part 1, 1627-40; Homages for the Lord Protector: Almondbury Manor Court Rolls Part 2, 1641-60; Lady of the Manor: Almondbury Manor Court Rolls Part 3, 1660-90; Survey of the Manor of Almondbury 1584; Where Was Somtyme A Castell: Ancient Records of Almondbury 1086-1638;and Garsomes, geld rents, and Gould: Manor of Saddleworth Accounts 1590-1630.
 All of these include records for Huddersfield, Honley, Meltham, Saddleworth/Quick, Slaithwaite, and South Crosland.

-Where Was Somtyme A Castell: Ancient Records of Almondbury 1086-1638 takes the story back to Domesday itself, and uses a wide range of sources outside the Manor Court rolls to create a broader narrative.
+Where Was Somtyme A Castell: Ancient Records of Almondbury 1086-1638 takes the story back to the Domesday book and uses a wide range of sources outside the Manor Court rolls to create a broader narrative.
 The book is 450 pages and includes 57 documents covering the period 1086-1638.
 These documents include; Lay Subsidies, Taxes, the 1379 Poll Tax, Contrariants from 1322, plus many Surveys and Rentals.
 About 1,800 individuals are recorded and about 700 places.
 The book is in three parts and contains numerous copies of original documents complete with translations.